-On Tuesday, March 14, 2017, a section of the U.S. Capitol Grounds West Front will open for community sledding during daylight hours (dawn to dusk).
+Sections of the U.S. Capitol Grounds West Front may be open for community sledding during daylight hours (dawn to dusk).
 Everyone is invited to join in the fun, but we ask that you remain safe and aware of the area and of workers who are clearing snow and ice.

 Keep these tips in mind:

 - Stay alert.
 Architect of the Capitol (AOC) personnel are working hard to clear the grounds of snow and ice.
 Getting to and from the sledding area on the West Front crosses routes used by heavy equipment and large trucks needed for snow removal.

 - Dress for success.
 Wear sensible clothing that is waterproof and warm.
 If you have a winter sports helmet, wear it.
 A bicycle helmet can also be used if you don't have a winter sports helmet.